 \section{Abstract}

-Most Item Response Theory (IRT) models for dichotomous responses are based on probit or logit link functions which assume a symmetric relationship between the responses and the latent traits of individuals submitted to a test.
-Such an assumption restricts the use of such models to situations in which all items have symmetric behavior.
-Similar constraint is imposed by the asymmetric models proposed in the literature as it is required that all items have an asymmetric behavior.
-Such assumptions are inappropriate for great part of the tests which, in general, are composed by both symmetric and asymmetric items.
-Furthermore, a straightforward extension of the existing models in the literature of would require a prior selection of the items' symmetry/asymmetry status.
+Most Item Response Theory (IRT) models for dichotomous responses are based on probit or logit link functions which assume a symmetric relationship between the probability of a correct response and the latent traits of individuals submitted to a test.
+This assumption restricts the use of those models to the case in which all items have a symmetric behaviour.
+On the other hand, asymmetric models proposed in the literature impose that all the items in a test have an asymmetric behaviour.
+This assumption is inappropriate for great part of the tests which are, in general, composed by both symmetric and asymmetric items.
+Furthermore, a straightforward extension of the existing models in the literature would require a prior selection of the items' symmetry/asymmetry status.
 This paper proposes a Bayesian IRT model that accounts for symmetric and asymmetric items in a flexible though parsimonious way.
-That is achieved by assigning a point-mass mixture prior to the skewness parameter of the item, allowing for an analysis under the model selection or model averaging approaches.
-Asymmetric item curves are design through the centred skew normal distribution which has a particularly appealing parametrisation in terms of parameter interpretation and computational efficiency.
+That is achieved by assigning a finite mixture prior to the skewness parameter, with one of the mixture components being a point-mass at zero.
+This allows for analyses under both model selection and model averaging approaches.
+Asymmetric item curves are designed through the centred skew normal distribution, which has a particularly appealing parametrisation in terms of parameter interpretation and computational efficiency.
 An efficient MCMC algorithm is proposed to perform Bayesian inference and its performance is investigated in some simulated examples.
-Finally, the proposed methodology is applied to a data set from a large scale educational exam in Brazil.\\ Keywords: Skew normal distribution, point-mass priors, MCMC.
+Finally, the proposed methodology is applied to a data set from a large scale educational exam in Brazil.